nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 ### We can help you tackle open water swimming

 During the season, April to September, we offer two coached group swim sessions per month.
-These sessions are available to All Access members and drop-ins.
+These sessions are available to All Access and Outdoor members, along with drop-ins.

 - - -

 ## How swim coaching works:

-Fill out our [online application](https://goo.gl/forms/NrTJmnJyUMrmSgJq1) so we can match you with one of our swim coaches. **Note: We are currently not taking on any new applications due to our current schedule and access to pools.
-Feel free to fill out the application and we will be in touch when our schedule is cleared.
-Thanks for your patience!**
+Fill out our [online application](https://goo.gl/forms/NrTJmnJyUMrmSgJq1) so we can match you with one of our swim coaches.

 The coach will call or email you to determine your needs and best fit.

 Together, you’ll coordinate a best date/time for your lesson.

+***Note: We are currently not taking on any new applications due to our current schedule and access to pools.
+Feel free to fill out the application and we will be in touch when our schedule is cleared.
+Thanks for your patience!***

 - - -